ShahidHashmi1/Social-Network-API/README.md

 * `POST` to create a reaction stored in a single thought's `reactions` array field

 * `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

+## Deployment

+For more information on my other applications, please visit my <a href="https://github.com/ShahidHashmi1">GitHub Profile.</a>